pandas-dev/pandas/doc/source/contributing_docstring.rst

 ^^^^^^^^^^^^^^^

-When specifying the parameter types, Python built-in data types can be used
+When specifying the parameter types, Python built-in data types can be used directly (the Python type is preferred to the more verbose string, integer, boolean, etc):
-directly:

 - int
 - float
 - str
 - bool

-For complex types, define the subtypes:
+For complex types, define the subtypes.
+For `dict` and `tuple`, as more than one type is present, we use the brackets to help read the type (curly brackets for `dict` and normal brackets for `tuple`):

-- list of [int]
+- list of int
 - dict of {str : int}
 - tuple of (str, int, int)
+- tuple of (str,)
-- set of {str}
+- set of str

-In case there are just a set of values allowed, list them in curly brackets and separated by commas (followed by a space).
-If one of them is the default value of a keyword argument, it should be listed first.:
+In case where there are just a set of values allowed, list them in curly brackets and separated by commas (followed by a space).
+If the values are ordinal and they have an order, list them in this order.
+Otherwuse, list the default value first, if there is one:

 - {0, 10, 25}
 - {'simple', 'advanced'}
+- {'low', 'medium', 'high'}
+- {'cat', 'dog', 'bird'}

 If the type is defined in a Python module, the module must be specified: